 There are few events more momentous, elaborate, and downright expensive than a wedding.
 So, couples should begin planning far in advance—ideally several months to a year before their wedding date—to ensure that all of their bases are covered.
 The bulk of these bases include hiring vendors.
 This is also where the bulk of your wedding budget will go.
 There are plenty of ways to stick to or even fall below your budget.
-And, no matter what numbers you’re working with, negotiating with wedding vendors may help you score a deal when you need it most.
-Here are a few effective ways to negotiate with your wedding vendors.
+Here are a few effective ways to negotiate with your wedding vendors and discuss budget productively.

 Understand your timeframe.